CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ```
 $ rails g devise_token_auth:install auth
 ```
 Remember to migrate your database in order to create the `users` table (the Devise generator created an migration for you).
-But before you do that, make sure to open up the migration file and change the datatype for Tokens to `text`.
+But before you do that, make sure to open up the migration file and change the data type for Tokens to `text`.

 !FILENAME db/migrate/XXX_devise_token_auth_create_users.rb
 ```ruby